yunjeong-lee/yunjeong-lee.github.io/_pages/cv.md

 Education
 =========

+* PhD in Computer Science, National University of Singapore, 2020 - Current
 * M.S. in Energy Systems, Skolkovo Institute of Science and Technology, 2017
 * B.S. in Finance and Mathematics, New York University, 2013